 This switch is the brains of the operation, automatically detecting a power outage and telling your generator to turn on.
 The cost for a residential standby generator installation reflects the technical expertise needed to ensure everything is hooked up safely and according to code, guaranteeing it will work when you need it most.

-Factoring in Permits, Electrical Work, and Site Prep
+The “Other” Costs: Permits, Electrical, and Site Prep

 Beyond the generator and the main installation, there are a few other essential costs.
 Most townships require permits for generator installations to ensure they meet local safety standards.
 Then there’s the specific electrical work, which involves a qualified electrician connecting the automatic transfer switch to your home’s main circuit panel.
 This is a critical step that ensures power is safely redirected during an outage.